Advanced therapy medicinal products – a new era of medicine

 It is high time to let go of said silo mentality that is still predominant in so many areas and industries.
 It is time to increase rationalization processes and to eliminate the risk of product loss.
 The industry requires comprehensive, intelligent and cutting-edge systems to cover the entire cycle all the way.
 This includes primary packaging to protect the product throughout its journey and to minimize the risk of contamination.

-Initial design & the need to bridge gaps
+The need to bridge gaps

 Where end-to-end solutions have the obvious and undisputable benefit of being adaptive and flexible, this exact benefit may come as an initial challenge.
 A complex – and often rigid – process needs to be dismantled in order to shape it into something new and flexible.
 This takes dedication and time when especially the latter is usually scarce.